asynkron/Asynkron.LiveView/apps/backend/README.md

 - A `ws` powered broadcast channel emits directory updates triggered by a `chokidar` watcher.
 Watchers are reference counted so they are released when the last websocket subscriber disconnects.
-- Terminal support is implemented with `node-pty`, delivering behaviour on par with the retired asyncio variant while remaining extensible for future hardening.
+- Terminal support prefers `node-pty` when the optional dependency is available.
+When it cannot be compiled (common on fresh Windows environments) the server transparently falls back to a plain `child_process` transport so `npm install` succeeds without native toolchains.
+Installing `node-pty` manually restores the richer TTY experience.